-LEI has a strong record of primary and secondary research to tease out essential information that guides successful DSM programs and technology introductions.
-We are skilled in analytical approaches to turn stakeholder and market data into action-oriented recommendations.
+LEI had a strong record of primary and secondary research to tease out essential information that guided successful DSM programs and technology introductions.
+We excelled in analytical approaches to turn stakeholder and market data into action-oriented recommendations.

-- Obtain primary data on key internal, regional and national stakeholder insights through interviews, focus groups and assessments
+- Obtaining primary data on key internal, regional and national stakeholder insights through interviews, focus groups and assessments

-- Perform technology investigations to identify competitive issues and potential implementation challenges and solutions
+- Performing technology investigations to identify competitive issues and potential implementation challenges and solutions

-- Gather and analyze stakeholder data, market opportunities, and other information through secondary research methods
+- Gathering and analyzing stakeholder data, market opportunities, and other information through secondary research methods

 Case Study: Lawrence Berkeley National Laboratory